Here is a local SEO checklist of tips and ideas to help you successfully optimize your website and reach more local customers.

 Here is some local SEO checklist to help you boost your local EO for your business:

-The first step in a solid local SEO strategy is to claim and optimize Google My Business (GMB) listing.
-This is a free tool for Google, which will allow businesses to optimize their presence across various Google properties.
+The first step in a solid local SEO strategy is to claim and optimize Google Business Profile (former was Google My Business).
+Google Business Profile is a tool to help your business meet Google’s needs, which will allow businesses to optimize their presence across various Google properties.

 GMB will boost your chances to show up in Google’s Local Finder, Local Pack, Google Maps, and Google Search ranking.